sasjs/sasjs.io/docs/log-parser.md

 # Log parser

 You can use this tool to parse SAS Viya logs from JSON to plain text format.
+Everything is parsed locally (in the browser) however if you'd like to be super safe you can deploy a version in your own environment [here](https://github.com/sasjs/viya-log-parser).

 <style>
   button {